Top 10 dog-friendly cottages in the UK

 Inside, the open-plan living space is bright and welcoming with a wood-burner for when you’re cuddled up indoors.
 Bikes can be hired from the owners, so head out and make the most of the Welsh countryside.
 Pooches will love exploring Offa’s Dyke Path from the cabin; just follow the route from Presteigne to Knighton for a leisurely walk of about seven miles.
 If you’re looking for one of the most laid-back dog-friendly cottages in Wales, Wild Meadow is just the ticket.

-Ella is the engine of our Marketing team, with an eye for telling a story in a full article or a single picture.
+Ella has a great eye for telling a story in a full article or a single picture.
 Marshall only has eyes for anyone who’ll give him a scratch or a biscuit.
-When he isn’t doing rounds of the office for food, he’s partial to a wander in the woods and days spent digging in the sand.
+He’s also partial to a wander in the woods and days spent digging in the sand.
 Together, they’re a coastal adventure dream team who love heading back to Ella’s Devon roots or exploring the rugged fringes of Wales.

 Sign up to our newsletter